lehitoskin/ivy/README.md

 Animated GIF support is currently marked as experimental.
 To animate a GIF, select View -> GIF Animation.
 Due to the unstable nature of the related code, know that some GIF's may not load properly or at all.

+### FLIF Support

+[FLIF](https://github.com/FLIF-hub/FLIF) support is marked as experimental!
+To load a FLIF file in Ivy, simply open like any other image.
+Ivy will load the image progressively and a little percentage meter will appear prepended to the image's filename in the title of the frame.

 ### Embedding Tags as XMP metadata